jbloomlab/dms_tools/docs/inferprefs_algorithm.rst

 and
 :math:`\mathbf{A}\left(\mbox{$\mathbf{n_r^{\textbf{err,post}}}$}\right)`.

+.. _MCMC_inference:

-Inferring the posterior probability over the preferences.
+Inferring the preferences by MCMC.
 ---------------------------------------------------------

 Given the sequencing data and the parameters that specify the priors,